Assassin's Creed Origins: Critical reception

-Assassin's Creed Origins received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+Assassin's Creed Origins received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Louise Blain of GamesRadar praised the varied map design writing that each region felt unique.
 IGN's Alanah Pearce agreed, adding each city had its own unique culture and architecture.
 She added the game offered a "delightful sense of discovery" as it allowed players to come upon locations of interest organically.
 Chris Carter of Destructoid wrote that "at no point did Origins feel inauthentic", and applauded Egypt as a unique setting for a video game.
 Like Pearce, he explored the game's world more than previous Assassin's Creed games.
 VentureBeat's Stephanie Chan described Egypt as "a spectacle to behold", praising its varied map design and the puzzles inside tombs and temples.
 Alessandro Fillari of GameSpot also liked Egypt as a setting, calling it "vibrant and lush".
 He believed it had a "strong sense of life", though he noted some regions are too sparse.
 He praised the dense towns and cities in the world, and commended Ubisoft's attention to detail.
 Writing for PC Gamer, Christopher Livingston noted the recommended level of an area made Origins similar to a massively multiplayer online game (MMO) and remarked it created "a feeling of artificial difficulty".

 Blain praised the game's design and applauded the team for ditching the franchise's staple gameplay features such as paired animation combat, tailing missions, and an excessive amount of collectibles.
 Pearce liked the elimination of forced stealth missions and the implementation of a redesigned parkour system, which removed the frustration she had with earlier installments.
 She also applauded the new progression system, which gave players more choices than previous games, and the action-focused combat, which she described as "tense".
 Suriel Vasquez of Game Informer praised the game's openness, since it gave players freedom to approach objectives in their own way.
 He described the combat as being more active and involving.
 Chan described the combat as "flawed" but "generally solid", though she disliked segments featuring Aya and Layla as she felt they interrupted the gameplay.
 Christian Donlan, writing for Eurogamer, believed that the combat was a significant improvement over its predecessors and felt it reflected the franchise's new direction.
 He believed that the combat was more engaging, commenting it required players to use strategy, especially when they were facing different enemy archetypes together.
 However, he felt that the combat and the gameplay were unoriginal, and added that "everywhere you look in Origins you'll find things that you have done in other games".
 Both Pearce and Fillari complained the lock-on system did not work properly.
 Fillari added it turned "battles that could be tactical and fierce into disorienting and clumsy encounters".
 Fillari also noted that the control for stealth was less responsive than the previous games and considered it one of Origins' weakest aspects.